Sharpea

 Sharpea is a genus of Gram-positive, strictly anaerobic, non-spore-forming bacteria within the family Coprobacillaceae.
 Species of this genus produce lactic acid and have been isolated from the gastrointestinal tracts of various mammals.
 The genus was first described in 2008 following the isolation of its type species, Sharpea azabuensis.

 Taxonomy

 The genus Sharpea was established in 2008 based on phylogenetic analysis of the 16S rRNA gene sequence from a bacterial strain isolated from horse feces in Japan.
 Sharpea belongs to the family Coprobacillaceae, within the order Erysipelotrichales.
-The genus name honors microbiologist Michaela E. Sharpe, recognizing her contributions to the field of microbiology.
+The genus name honors microbiologist M Elisabeth Sharpe, recognizing her contributions to the field of microbiology.

 Species

 Currently, the genus Sharpea includes two validly published species: